Montenegrin First League playoffs: 2020

 In 2020 playoffs OFK Titograd and FK Kom from Montenegrin First League competed against FK Jezero and FK Bokelj from the Montenegrin Second League.
 All the games were played without fans, due to the COVID-19 pandemic.

 Titograd remained a member of the First League, while Jezero gained promotion to the 2020–21 Montenegrin First League.
 Bokelj remained a member of the Second League, while Kom relegated to the 2020–21 Montenegrin Second League.

 2021

 In 2021 playoffs OFK Petrovac and FK Iskra from the Montenegrin First League competed against FK Arsenal and FK Igalo from the Montenegrin Second League.

 OFK Petrovac and Iskra remained a members of First League.
 Arsenal and Igalo remained a members of Second League.

 2022

 In 2022 playoffs FK Podgorica and FK Rudar from the Montenegrin First League competed against OFK Mladost DG and FK Arsenal from the Montenegrin Second League.

 Rudar remained a member of the First League, while Arsenal gained promotion to the 2022–23 Montenegrin First League.
 Mladost DG remained a member of the Second League, while Podgorica relegated to the 2022–23 Montenegrin Second League.

+2023

+In 2023 playoffs FK Mornar and FK Rudar from the Montenegrin First League competed against FK Kom and FK Berane from the Montenegrin Second League.

+Rudar and Mornar remained a members of First League.
+Kom and Berane remained a members of Second League.